-In an effort to increase transparency and give individuals more control over their data, the Swiss Federal Council presented a revision of the Federal Act on Data Protection (FADP) in September 2017.
+In an effort to increase data privacy in Switzerland, transparency and give individuals more control over their data, the Swiss Federal Council presented a revision of the Federal Act on Data Protection (FADP) in September 2017.
 Switzerland approved the revision in 2020 and it will go into effect September 1, 2023.
-The main objective behind the revision is to raise Swiss data protection laws to match GDPR.
-It stresses supplying extended information for data extraction, stricter sanctions, and requires companies to maintain precise records of data that has been extracted.
+The main objective behind the revision is to raise laws related to data privacy in Switzerland to match GDPR.
+It stresses supplying extended information for data extraction, stricter sanctions, and requires companies to maintain precise records of data that has been extracted to create an optimal environment for data privacy in Switzerland.
 The FADP differs from the existing Data Protection Act because it does not protect the data of legal entities’ but rather sticks to protecting the personal data of individuals.

 Controller of the Data File

 Any information relating to a person, which enables the identification of such person, whether directly or indirectly, but not including the information of deceased persons.

 All information relating to an identified or identifiable person.

 Any set of personal data that is structured in such a way that the data is accessible by data subject.

 Any operation with personal data, irrespective of the means applied and the procedure, and in particular the collection, storage, use, revision, disclosure, archiving or destruction of data.

 Previously, the DPA allowed leniency to data controllers when it came to consent.
 The data controller was allowed to combine all processing purposes into one single consent request, which left room for discrepancies.
 Under FADP, data controllers will have to obtain explicit and specific consent for one or more specific processing purposes.

 FADP mandates that data controllers must report high risk breaches, first and foremost, to the Swiss Federal Data Protection and Information Commissioner.
 The controller must also inform the affected person(s).